nextcloud/docker/README.md

 - `/var/www/html/data` the actual data of your Nextcloud
 - `/var/www/html/themes/<YOUR_CUSTOM_THEME>` theming/branding

-If you want to use named volumes for all of these it would look like this
+If you want to use named volumes for all of these, it would look like this:
 ```console
 $ docker run -d \
 -v nextcloud:/var/www/html \